Allen Course Reserves

 - Hardcopy reserves are available in the Allen Library.
 These items do not circulate outside of the library and can generally be used for four (4) hours.

-- To find hardcopy reserves, use either the Reserves Binder found at the Allen Library Circulation Desk, or search for them in the Allen Hardcopy Reserves List.
-When you know the call numbers of the desired items, bring those numbers to the circulation desk, and we will retrieve the reserves items for you.
+- To find hardcopy reserves, search for them in the Allen Course Reserves List.
+When you know the call numbers of the desired items, bring those numbers to the circulation desk, and we will retrieve the reserve items for you.

 - A University ID is required to borrow reserve materials.